ctxppc/Conifer/Documentation/1 Components.md

 Conifer is a tree building & manipulation framework.
 It provides a DSL, i.e., a domain-specific language, for expressing hierarchical data (e.g., user interface elements) as well as tools to conveniently transform this data (e.g., to HTML elements).
 Conifer operates on units called **components** which are similar to vertices in a tree.
 A component can contain zero or more subcomponents.

 ## Defining a data model
-Conifer is a generic framework that can contain operate on all kinds of hierarchical data models.
-The first step to using Conifer is defining such a model.
+Conifer is a generic framework that operates on hierarchical data models.
+The first step is defining such a model.
 For example, a data model for web pages consists of HTML nodes containing HTML nodes.
 This can be expressed in Swift using something as simple as a single `enum` type.
 The type may define methods that compute a derived value or a different representation, such as a `serialised()` that returns the HTML representation of the node.

 	enum HTMLNode {